 Give donors context.

-Help donors understand what is happening with the people you serve, in the cause, and for your organization.
 For example, my husband and I recently met with a pregnancy center ministry we have supported for some time.
 The ministry leaders shared how the timeline for the women they serve has accelerated, creating a greater need for early intervention activity by the ministry.
 Understanding how they have adapted their interaction helped us, as donors, understand more about the urgency and need for increased investment in the cause.